ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) Add to Favorites
+A) Quick Access Toolbar

 B) Pin to Toolbar

-C) Quick Access Toolbar
+C) Add to Favorites

 D) Customize Ribbon

 ---

-Pin to Toolbar
+B) Pin to Toolbar

 ///